Looking for some tips on how to survive being a stay at home mom?? We have 10 Tips in our Stay At Home Mom Survival

 These simple things allow you to continue to ROCK at being a stay at home mom.

 These small moments allow you to breathe, to reflect, to be happy.
 These may be small moments, but those little things help to fill your bucket.
 It allows you the strength to continue being an AWESOME MOM to your kids!

 Motherhood is hard.
 It doesn’t come with an instruction manual.
 When you think you figured out being a mom you quickly realize what works for one child doesn’t work for the other.

 It is easy to question what we do as a mom every single day.
 It is easy for us to get in our heads and think we suck at being a mom and that everybody could do it better than us!
 It’s easy to get upset… Trust me I have yelled!

-Stay at Home Moms that Rock know that they are doing the best they can!
+Great stay at home mom’s know that they are doing the best they can!

 They know that life is not perfect and there are always things to learn along the way!